onevcat/UniWebView-Docs/docs/guide/transition.md

 ## Show / Hide Transition

 `Show` and `Hide` methods accept several parameters to define a better visual effect and natural transition experience.
-The full signatures of these methods are:
+The full signatures (and their default values) of these methods are:

 ```csharp
 bool Show(